Harnack inequalities and H\"older estimates for master equations: Abstract

-We show parabolic interior and boundary Harnack inequalities and local H\"older continuity for solutions to master equations of the form $(\partial_t+L)^su=f$ in $\R\times\Omega$, where $L$ is a divergence form elliptic operator and $\Omega\subseteq\R^n$.
-To this end, we prove that fractional powers of parabolic operators $\partial_t+L$ can be characterized with a degenerate parabolic extension problem.
+where $L$ is a divergence form elliptic operator and $\Omega\subseteq\R^n$.
+These are nonlocal equations of order $2s$ in space and $s$ in time that take into account the values of $u$ everywhere in $\Omega$ and for past times.
+We show parabolic interior and boundary Harnack inequalities and local parabolic H\"older continuity of solutions.
+To this end, we prove a characterization of fractional powers of parabolic operators $\partial_t+L$ with a degenerate parabolic extension problem.